fairbrother-lab/LariatMapper/to-do.md

 ### Current top priority
+- Change 3' end mapping to mapping to transcriptome followed by filtering by alignment location

 ### Definitely, sometime
 - Move reference files + their args to one reference files folder and add a run-once script to prepare it